Na’vi and Complexity Secure Spots in BLAST Premier Spring Final

 Complexity removed Astralis’s preferred map, Nuke, and selected Dust2 for the first game.
 Astralis started off with a five-round lead as expected, but Complexity did not give up.
 The 44th ranked team continued to score kills against Astralis and forced re-buys from the number one team.
 A 2v1 clutch from Owen “oBo” Schlatter completely destroyed the Astralis economy and helped turn the game around in Complexity’s favor.

 The change in momentum allowed Complexity to secure nine more rounds in the first half.
 They continued their domination in the second half and secured a 16-11 victory against Astralis.
-Complexity would go on to beat Astralis 16-12 on Vertigo and secured an over the #1 team.
+Complexity would go on to beat Astralis 16-12 on Vertigo and secured an unexpected victory over the #1 team.

 The Champion is Eliminated